List of Republican Party presidential primaries: 1980

 Ronald Reagan entered the season as the overwhelming favorite to win the nomination.
 He lost his lead with a strategy of forums, polls and other events.
 George H. W. Bush used the McGovern/Carter strategy and began to come in first at these events.
 Bush beat Reagan in the Iowa straw poll in January.
 Reagan responded by sweeping the South.
 Although he lost a few more primaries and even came in third in one state, he had the contest won early, and went into the convention with almost all the delegates.
-Although Reagan was initially prepared to choose former President Gerald Ford as his running mate, he found that too many of Ford's conditions were asking for so much power that Ford would be more of a "co-President" rather than a Vice President.
-Thus, just hours before Reagan had to make his decision, Reagan ultimately chose Bush as his running mate.
+Although Reagan was initially prepared to choose former President Gerald Ford as his running mate, he found that too many of Ford's conditions were asking for so much power that Ford would be more a "co-president" than a vice president.
+Thus, just hours before Reagan had to make his decision, Reagan chose Bush as his running mate.